 When you submit to a journal you will be asked to select an article type for your manuscript.
-The most common article types are (see individual journal sites for variations and further available article types):
+The most common article types are

 - Reports of high-quality original research with conclusions representing a significant advance in the field

 - Outstanding concise articles, reporting important, new and timely developments.
 These articles should be deserving of priority review, and you are required to upload a justification statement along with your submission

 - Special issue article

 - Invited articles, which will form a special collection of papers on a specific theme.
 When asked to select 'Article Type' on the submission system, please select 'Special Issue Article'.
 Then select the special issue you're submitting to in the drop down box that appears

 - Written by leading researchers in their fields, these articles present the background to and overview of a particular field, and the current state of the art.
 Topical review articles are normally invited by the Editorial Board

 - Comment or criticism on work previously published in the journal.
 If the Comment is deemed appropriate, the author(s) of the original article will be invited to submit a Reply.

 - An article to correct an omission or error in an author’s article.